 NAIC designations for PowerShares fixed income ETFs

-Six PowerShares fixed income ETFs have received an NAIC designation from the Securities Valuation Office of the National Association of Insurance Commissioners (NAIC).
-Fixed income ETFs with an NAIC designation can be reported as bonds by insurers, which allows for more favorable risk-based capital treatment.
+Six PowerShares fixed income ETFs have received an NAIC designation or Preliminary NAIC Designation** from the Securities Valuation Office of the National Association of Insurance Commissioners (NAIC).
+Fixed income ETFs with an NAIC designation can be reported as bonds or preferred stock by insurers, which allows for more favorable risk-based capital treatment.
+A Preliminary NAIC Designation cannot be used to report an ETF to state insurance regulators.
+However, the purchasing insurance company may obtain an NAIC Designation by filing the ETF with the NAIC's Securities Valuation Office (SVO).

 |TICKER||Fund name||Asset Class||NAIC Designation**||Inception date|